george-steel/sigdigs-ebook/md-content/glossary.md

 to a governmental structure that strongly favors the legislative branch over the executive one.
 Recent Ministers in chronological order have
-been: Millicent Bagnold, Bartemius Crouch, Cornelius Fudge, Rufus Scrimgeour, Pius Thicknesse, Junius Simplewort Smith, and Carmel N'goma (the current Minister).
+been: Millicent Bagnold, Bartemius Crouch, Cornelius Fudge, Rufus Scrimgeour, Pius Thicknesse, Junius Simplewort Smith, and Carmel N’goma (the current Minister).

-Moody, Alastor "Mad Eye"
+Moody, Alastor “Mad Eye”
-:   He's probably watching you now.
+:   He’s probably watching you now.

 Mukwooru
 :   A powerful Comanche medicine man in antiquity, who probably lived during the fifteenth or sixteenth century.

-N'goma, Carmel
+N’goma, Carmel
 :   See **Minister for Magic.**

 Nutcombe Society, The